|| Algebraic Topology

 The final exam for this course is an oral exam at the end of term.

-Periods in which the exam can be taken will be announced later.
+Periods in which the exam can be taken are:

 In order to qualify for the exam, you have to present solutions to the weekly